Our user friendly guides

 Where the NHS organisation has one you should do this through their Patient Advice and Liaison Service (PALS).
 You can find more information about how to raise a concern with different NHS services on our NHS services page

 If you cannot resolve your problem informally, or if the issue that you are concerned about has happened in the past but you feel that it was unacceptable, you can make a formal complaint to the organisation concerned.

 If you are dissatisfied with the response provided by the NHS organisation you can take your complaint to the Health Service Ombudsman.

-We work with Coventry Law Centre which provides independent, confidential advice and support with making complaints about NHS services.
+We work with Central England Law Centre which provides independent, confidential advice and support with making complaints about NHS services.

 Due to the Covid19 outbreak NHS Complaints advocacy support will be working by phone and email.
 Face to face appointments will not be possible at this time.